Kava-Labs/kava/contrib/kava-3/migration.md

   # Migrate parameters
   (kava-3) kvd write-params kava_3_migrated.json --chain-id kava-3 --genesis-time 2020-06-10T14:00:00Z > genesis.json
   # Check ShaSum for later reference
+  # Note: jq must be installed
+  # DO NOT WRITE THE JQ OUTPUT TO FILE.
+Use only for calculating the hash.
-  $ jq . genesis.json | shasum -a 256
+  $ jq -S -c -M '' genesis.json | shasum -a 256
   # Verify output of genesis migration
   (kava-3) kvd validate-genesis genesis.json # should say it's valid
 ```